Last update - May 16th 2014

-The median value of Sodium is in Pears, canned, juice pack, solids and liquids which in 100g contains 4 mg of Sodium.
-The average amount of Sodium in 100g of a pear, based on the list below is 3.33 mg of Sodium.
+The median value of Sodium is found in Pear nectar, canned, with added ascorbic acid which in 100g contains 4 mg of Sodium.
+The average amount of Sodium contained in 100g of a pear, based on the list below is 3.33 mg of Sodium.

 From the Sodium content in a pear list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Sodium.
 Each a pear item can be scaled by different amounts to adjust the amounts of Sodium so that it is not just, for example, the values in 100g of Pears, dried, sulfured, uncooked.
 The item can be scaled by quantites in g, oz or typical serving sizes.